 Refrigerate and cut in small squares when chilled.

 *Lyle’s Golden Syrup is cane sugar syrup and not the same thing as corn syrup.
-In Canada you will find Lyle’s Golden Syrup in most major supermarkets and also in many speciality food shops.
-It is a much healthier option than corn syrup which is highly refined and may contain high fructose corn syrup and sulphites.
+In Canada you will find Lyle’s Golden Syrup in most major supermarkets and also in many specialty food shops.
+It is a much healthier option than corn syrup which is highly refined and may contain high fructose corn syrup and sulfites.